Best Free and Cheap Streaming Services

 Apple TV+ ($4.99/mo.)

 For five bucks, Apple TV+ delivers a monthly array of exclusive TV series and movies of near-HBO (or at least near-SHOWTIME) quality.
-The multi-award-winning Ted Lasso, as well as The Morning Show, Mythic Quest, The Problem with Jon Stewart, Foundation, Physical, and more make up Apple TV+’s roster of over 70 originals.
+The multi-award-winning Ted Lasso, as well as Severance, The Morning Show, Mythic Quest, The Foundation, Physical, and more make up Apple TV+’s roster of nearly 100 originals.
 If you’ve recently bought an Apple Device, you can get three months of Apple TV+ for free.

 Pluto TV (Free)

-ViacomCBS-owned Pluto TV features hundreds of looping “channels” loaded with TV shows and movies from MTV, SHOWTIME, Comedy Central, Animal Planet, AMC, Investigation Discovery, and many others, all free (with ads, of course).
-Most of the content is also available on demand, and some of the news and weather channels are live—but not the sports channels, unfortunately.
+Paramount-owned Pluto TV features hundreds of looping “channels” loaded with TV shows and movies from MTV, SHOWTIME, Comedy Central, Animal Planet, AMC, Investigation Discovery, and many others, all free (with ads, of course).
+Most of the content is also available on-demand, and some of the news and weather channels are live—but not the sports channels, unfortunately.

 Like Pluto TV, Tubi (owned by FOX) features some “live” channels of looping content, but it’s really all about on-demand entertainment—over 50,000 hours of it.
 Tubi’s towering movie selection features older titles from Paramount, Lionsgate, MGM, and 20th Century Fox, as well as full seasons of TV shows from FOX, A&E, Syfy, and others.
 It’s like a Blockbuster Video in an app (for those who remember Blockbuster).